“Nobody can bring you peace but yourself. “ – Emerson

 Qualifications

-MA Counselling and Psychotherapy in Practice (2021 – ongoing)
+MA Counselling and Psychotherapy in Practice (2024)

 Advanced Diploma in Integrative Counselling (2015)